Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 ## Adding the Nexmo Client to your application

 We'll start with a blank HTML page with three buttons for answering, declining and hanging up a call.
-Create a minimal `index.html` file with:
+Create a minimal `index.html` file, for example:

 ```html
 <html>